 PAYMENTS

 Deposit of Pledged Project Obligations and Payments on Pledged Project Obligations.
-All amounts received as the principal of and interest on the CWSRF Pledged Project Obligations and other amounts received by the Board on account of the CWSRF Pledged Project Obligations (except Additional Payments) shall immediately be deposited and maintained by the Board in the Clean Water Restricted Assets Fund, subject to the appropriate procedures of the Controller of the State.
-All amounts received as the principal of and interest on the DWSRF Pledged Project Obligations and other amounts received by the Board on account of the DWSRF Pledged Project Obligations (except Additional Payments) shall immediately be deposited and maintained by the Board in the Drinking Water Restricted Assets Fund, subject to the appropriate procedures of the Controller of the State.
+All amounts received as the principal of and interest on the CWSRF Pledged Project Obligations and other amounts received by the Board on account of the CWSRF Pledged Project Obligations (except Additional Payments) shall immediately be deposited and maintained by the Board in the Related Clean Water Bond Proceeds Fund and the Clean Water Restricted Assets Fund, subject to the appropriate procedures of the Controller of the State, as provided in the Master Trust Indenture.
+All amounts received as the principal of and interest on the DWSRF Pledged Project Obligations and other amounts received by the Board on account of the DWSRF Pledged Project Obligations (except Additional Payments) shall immediately be deposited and maintained by the Board in the Related Drinking Water Bond Proceeds Fund and the Drinking Water Restricted Assets Fund, subject to the appropriate procedures of the Controller of the State, as provided in the Master Trust Indenture.
+The Board shall allocate the amount of each Pledged Project Obligation which is equal to the Non-Proceed Percentage and the Proceed Percentage, provided that amounts received on a Pledged Project Obligation which was financed in whole or in part from proceeds of Bonds after such time as the Related Series of Bonds are paid or defeased shall be deposited into a Restricted Assets Fund.
 The Board shall promptly notify the IBank and the Trustee if and to the extent that any payments made on Pledged Project Obligations shall be less than the full amounts due thereunder.
 Any payments received by the Board under any Pledged Project Obligation which are Additional Payments shall be held by the Board free and clear of the lien of this Agreement and applied by the Board for any lawful purpose.

 Payments to Trustee and IBank.
-The Board shall pay to the Trustee, as assignee of the IBank, solely from available amounts derived from CWSRF Pledged Assets such amounts as shall be due and payable to the Trustee for amounts payable with respect to a Series of Bonds to fund CWSRF Bond Funded Project Obligations as provided in Sections 6.04(c), 6.06 and 6.09 of the Master Trust Indenture.
-The Board shall pay to the Trustee, as assignee of IBank, solely from available amounts derived from DWSRF Pledged Assets such amounts as shall be due and payable to the Trustee for amounts payable with respect to a Series of Bonds to fund DWSRF Bond Funded Project Obligations as provided as provided in Sections 6.04(e), 6.06 and 6.09 of the Master Trust Indenture.
+The Board shall pay to the Trustee, as assignee of the IBank, solely from available amounts derived from Pledged Assets such amounts as shall be due and payable to the Trustee for amounts payable with respect to a Series of Bonds to fund CWSRF Bond Funded Project Obligations as provided in Sections 6.04(b), 6.06 and 6.09 of the Master Trust Indenture.
+The Board shall pay to the Trustee, as assignee of IBank, solely from available amounts derived from Pledged Assets such amounts as shall be due and payable to the Trustee for amounts payable with respect to a Series of Bonds to fund DWSRF Bond Funded Project Obligations as provided as provided in Sections 6.04(d), 6.06 and 6.09 of the Master Trust Indenture.
 The Board shall pay to the IBank from the respective Administrative Costs amounts due to IBank for its Bond Expenses when due.
 The IBank’s fees shall be paid in accordance with Schedule II, which Schedule II may be amended as provided in Section 8.03 hereof.

 Use of Prepayments.
-At such time as the Board receives a Prepayment under any Pledged Project Obligations, it shall deposit such Prepayment into the applicable Prepayment Fund, as provided in the Master Trust Indenture.
+At such time as the Board receives a Prepayment under any Pledged Project Obligations, it shall allocate the amount of each such Prepayment which is equal to the Proceed Percentage and the Non-Proceed Percentage and shall deposit the amount allocated to the Proceed Percentage into the Related Bond Proceeds Fund and the amount equal to the Non-Proceed Percentage into the Related Prepayment Fund, as provided in the Master Trust Indenture.